 Other Popular Festive Soup Recipes You Might Also Like

 - Roasted parsnip and carrot soup is a delicious blend of budget vegetables which combine to produce an amazingly tasty, creamy and gluten free vegan soup.
 Easy to make and healthy this simple soup is a fantastic winter warmer!

 - Chestnut soup is a delicious and festive vegan soup just bursting with flavour.
 A perfect soup to serve up as a Christmas Day appetizer!

 - Broccoli and stilton soup is vegetarian, gluten free and low calorie.
 Its a cheesy tasting delicious bowl of comfort giving you a warm glow at any time of the year.

 Creamy Parsnip Soup Recipe

-This delicious and simple creamy parsnip soup recipe is perfect for chilly winter days and makes 6 portions.
+This delicious and simple parsnip soup recipe is perfect for chilly winter days and makes 6 portions.

 If you’re calorie counting too then you’ll want to add this to your list of tasty low calorie soups!